 Adding on to this, it gets its name because it learns from humans who are experts in their domains.
 This gives the machines the highest level of cognition at this point.
 An expert system is a system that can solve any complex problem by taking inputs such as facts and heuristics and producing a meaningful solution to the problem.

 Next up on this ‘What is Expert System in AI’ blog, you need to understand where this expert system in AI is used.

 Expert System Domains

-Here’s an Expert System example – when one thinks about making use of expert system in AI to leverage profits for a business, ROSS is the expert system that often comes up.
+Here’s an Expert System example – when one thinks about making use of an expert system in AI to leverage profits for a business, ROSS is the expert system that often comes up.
 It is an Artificial Intelligence-based attorney that uses a variety of techniques to mimic human intelligence.
 Everything from data mining, pattern recognition all the way to implementing complex Deep Learning models, ROSS is a complete package, bringing together AI and businesses.

-With multiple domains comes multiple areas where an application becomes niche rather than being generalized.
+With multiple domains comes multiple areas where an application becomes the niche rather than being generalized.
 When that is the case, it is always good to check out various areas in which an expert system in Artificial Intelligence can be actively placed.

-Teaching: Helping students in learning concepts quicker
+Teaching: Helping students in learning the concepts quicker

 Design: Customised solution to a situational model